Ved0705/Shopping_app/README.md

    This function, `printUserDetails`, prints user details to the console.
 It takes two parameters: `name`, a character array representing the user's name, and `address`, a character array representing the user's address.
 The function first prints a header indicating "User Details:", followed by the user's name and address.
 4) Search Items
    This function, `searchItem`, iterates through the `defaultItems` array to find a match for the given `itemName`.
 If a match is found, it returns the index of the item in the array.
 If no match is found, it returns -1.
 This function essentially searches for an item in the list of default items and returns its index if found, otherwise indicating that the item is not present in the list.
+5)Swap item names according to respective price:
+This code snippet facilitates swapping the names of items in an array based on their respective prices.
+It employs a temporary variable, `tempName`, to store the name of one item temporarily.
+The names are swapped by copying them between array elements using `strcpy()`.
+This process ensures that the item names are rearranged according to their corresponding prices.